 In case the equipment is hired, the bidder is required to provide a lease agreement between him/her and the owner of the said equipment.
-However, on the other hand, the owner must provide the evidence that the equipment in leasing is owned by him or her (like yellow cards, purchase invoice or any other related document) fail to this will led to zero based on the score set in evaluation criteria.
+However, on the other hand, the owner must provide evidence that the equipment in leasing is owned by him or her (like Certificate of title, purchase invoices, or any other related document) fail to do this will lead to a zero based on the score set in evaluation criteria.

-On the other hand, if the equipment is owned by the contractor, he/she must also provide the proof of ownership of the said equipment.
-Fail to this will led to get zero based on the scores set in evaluation criteria.
+On the other hand, if the equipment is owned by the contractor, he/she must also provide proof of ownership of the said equipment.
+Failure to do this will lead to getting a zero based on the scores set in the evaluation criteria.